brockmcblockchain/WordPress-Starter-Kit/README.md

 This bash script automatically installs and creates a fresh WordPress install using [WP-CLI](https://make.wordpress.org/cli/handbook/) and [Lando](https://docs.devwithlando.io/) for local development.

+By default, this starter kit uses [Timber](https://www.upstatement.com/timber/) & [My Webpack Starter Kit](https://github.com/robertguss/WordPress-Starter-Kit) for custom theme development.

+Feel free to fork and customize this starter kit to your liking 😎

 ## How to install & use

 - Download & install [Docker](https://docs.docker.com/install/)